Gino-Freud-Hobayan/Google-Data-Analytics-Capstone-Project./README.md

 DESCRIPTIVE STATISTICS
 We will first check the Numerical Descriptive Statistics of our rides

-Numerical:
 - Count: It shows the number of values that are not missing in each of the columns.
 - Mean: It shows the average of the values in each of the columns.
 - Std:  It shows the standard deviation of the values in each of the columns.

 - Min:  It shows the smallest value in each of the columns.
+- 25% (Q1): Median of the first half of the data
+- 50% (Q2): Median
+- 75% (Q3): Median of the first half of the data
 - Max:  It shows the maximum value in each of the columns.
-- 25%, 50%, 75%: The values correspond to the data divisions of 25%, 50%, and 75% percentiles.

 */